cryptomanuals/cryptomanuals.github.io/_cryptomanual/ice-age-of-cryptocurrencies.md

 There's a big difference between a typical ICO now and one in 2017.
-A staggering amount of ICO's didn't even make it to an exchange - according to a study performed on the quality of ICO's by Statis[^3].
+A staggering amount of ICO's didn't even make it to an exchange - according to a study performed on the quality of ICO's by Statis.
 Most of the money is now being raised via private offerings, while public token sales have become rare.
 Why?
 Plying retail investors with high-stakes propositions that could (and often do) lose them a ton of